igor53627/ma-dai-shi-io/lean/README.md

 ## Design Decisions

-### Relational vs Quantitative Indistinguishability
+### Quantitative Indistinguishability Model

-This formalization uses a **relational** model of computational indistinguishability rather than a fully quantitative one.
-The current `Advantage` and `isNegligible` definitions provide intuition but have a limitation: `D.distinguish P P'` doesn't depend on the security parameter κ, so `isNegligible` degenerates to requiring `numerator = 0`.

-The alternative (Option B from our analysis) would require:
-- κ-dependent distinguisher output
-- Probability theory formalization
-- Explicit advantage arithmetic

-For the logical structure of the Ma-Dai-Shi proof, the relational approach is sufficient and cleaner.
-The axiom `Indistinguishable.trans` explicitly captures what we need.
+This formalization uses a **quantitative** model of computational indistinguishability with:

+- **κ-dependent advantage**: `Distinguisher.distinguish` depends on security parameter κ
+- **Asymptotic negligibility**: Standard crypto definition (eventually smaller than any 1/κ^c)
+- **Triangle inequality**: Required property of all distinguishers, enabling transitivity proof

+The key insight is that with the asymptotic negligibility definition, the class of negligible functions is closed under finite sums.
+This allows proving `Indistinguishable.trans` directly without requiring it as an axiom.

 ### Trivial Pad Witnesses